Musician and Teacher in Ericeira, Portugal

 I've been tutoring privately in all styles of electric/acoustic guitar since 1995 and have been head professor of classical guitar at the Óbidos Academy of Music (Portugal) since 2009.

-Currently, I am in the studio preparing new releases for Primitive Reason, as well as, several new projects to be announced shortly...
+Currently, I am in the process of completing my Master's Degree in Music Education (Guitar Concentration) and looking forward to heading back into the studio to prepare new releases for Primitive Reason, as well as, several new projects to be announced shortly...